Diva2002/STYLCRAFT/README.md

 # StylCraft

-## SytlCraft is an innovative interactive dress-up game designed to enhance user engagement by merging fashion with gamification.
+## SytlCraft is an interactive dress-up game designed to enhance user engagement by merging fashion with gamification.

 ## This prototype allows users to create and customize avatars, participate in fashion challenges, and browse outfits.